CartoDB/data-services/geocoder/namedplace/README.md

 * Admin1 column with null rows doesn't return a result: https://github.com/CartoDB/data-services/issues/147
 * The geocoding function is using a deprecated table: `admin1_decoder` instead of the new `admin1_synonyms`.
 Related issue: https://github.com/CartoDB/data-services/issues/148
 * The name of the countries added in a column are not being sanitized https://github.com/CartoDB/cartodb/issues/3392
+* The generation script for `global_cities_alternates_limited` is missing.

 # Historic:
 * [24/06/2015]:
   * Added section "Known issues"
+  * Added table, functions and indexes information
 * [23/06/2015]:
   * `README.md` file generated
   * Added structure for `/test`